oktaytuncay/Kubernetes/kubernetes.md

 If we run kubectl logs command with pod name, which container's logs will be shown?

 If there are multiple containers within a pod, we must specify the name of the container explicitly in the command.
-Otherwise, It would fail asking you to specify a name.
-In this case, we need to specify the name of the container and that prints the relevant log messages.
+Otherwise, It would fail to ask you to specify a name.
+In this case, we need to specify the name of the container that prints the relevant log messages.

 ```bash
 kubectl logs -f myapp-pod nginx-container